This is a re-post of an old GAF thread, added for value on the new Retro community home!

 Disclaimer - I am not an industrial chemist and do not purport to be.
 Perhaps one could chime in and assist should they see this thread.
 I also don’t claim to have invented any of this, though I haven’t found anyone else using my exact method (and single commercial ingredient).
 All my info is based on internet reading and experience.

 Old plastics yellow over time.
 It’s especially evident in white and grey plastics, including our beloved 80s and 90s consoles and computers.
 But it’s true of many coloured plastics as well, they just don’t show it as much.
 Red and blue items can look ‘tired’ due to the yellowing.
 Most people assumed the yellowing was ‘ageing’ or tobacco-based damage.

-It turns out in most cases it’s caused by bromine, used as flame retardant in the ABS plastic.
+It turns out in most cases it’s maybe caused by bromine, used as flame retardant in the ABS plastic (or maybe not).
 Over time it forms a stable complex with atmospheric oxygen on the surface of the plastic.